S1.E5.Shoe_Horn

 “Easiest thing I got is Super Mario World.
 Since we take turns in that.”

-Wes got up and reached around the back of the hotel’s big TV set to once again switch around the red, yellow, and white cables from one system to the other.
+Wes got up and reached around the back of the hotel’s big TV set to once again switch the red, yellow, and white cables from one system to the other.
 Jace took a look at the clock radio to see that it was past nine, and he was starting to feel tired.

-“What time does the park open tomorrow again?” he asked.
+“What time does the park open again?” he asked.

 “Nine in the morning.
 But we want to be there by seven so we’re not too far back in line.
 Maybe we’ll grab some breakfast on the way.
 You pumped?”